 Ho Chi Minh can be a mixed city when it comes to your safety.
 First and foremost, violent crime against foreigners is almost unheard of, so you’ll probably be safe in that respect.
 And it’s also safe for women traveling solo as well.
 However, Ho Chi Minh has a number of problems with crime that seem to be getting worse with time.

 Pickpocketing, bag snatching and theft from hotels are the biggest problems you could experience while in Ho Chi Minh.
 However, these crimes are usually opportunistic.
-If you’re watchful, keep your belongings close, and stay alert you should be fine.
+If you’re watchful, keep your belongings close, hide your money when you’re out and about, and stay alert and you should be fine.
 Also, be careful in taxis as they often refuse to use the meter and increase the prices when they see a foreigner.
 Always insist they use the meter and get out if they refuse.

 Ho Chi Minh’s traffic problem is notorious and probably the biggest safety risk you’ll experience.
 Crossing the road takes skill and practice.
 Your best chance of surviving it is to cross with locals, stay close, and do exactly what they do.